KazBarker/SP25_DS5111_nrg6cb/README.md

 4. Install required packages and set global variables by navigating into the main folder of the cloned repo and typing: `. ./scripts/init.sh`

 5. Finish setting up the environment by typing `make quick_start`.
-Fill out the fields for your global GitHub credentials when prompted.
+Fill out the fields for your global GitHub credentials when prompted
 	* Type `source $ENV_PATH` to activate the environment
 	* Type `deactivate` to deactivate the environment